 This promotion catches the eyes of customers because normally it’s the usual buy one get one.
 This must be a great deal!
 By reviewing your margins using our inventory management and purchase tracking, you’ll be able to set up this promotion with the most effective products.

 A loss leader is a product that you don’t make a profit on, but it gets customers in the store that wouldn’t usually be there.
 Loss leaders are a great way to get new customers into your store.
 More often than not, customers will come in to buy the loss leader and, since they saved so much, end up making additional purchases.

 Buy X, Get Y Free!

 This promotion can be set up in a few different ways.
 “Buy X” can refer to a specific product, or a minimum purchase amount.
 Once the customer reaches the requirements, they get an item for free.
 This is perfect for quickly turning over inventory that’s tough to sell.
 Everyone loves when things are free!

 Pick a Pair!

 This promotion is great for setting a discount on items while also making it fun for customers to mix and match what they’ll get.
 “2 for $20” is ideal for when the items are individually around $10-$15, but you can adjust the pricing however you’d like.
 This promotion is more engaging than simply putting the items on a flat discount.
-Bonus points for having the pick a pair items in multiple places around the store for more product engagement!
+Bonus points for having the customer pick a pair of items in multiple places around the store for more product engagement!